Estacaco/btcticker/README.md

 You can set it to display the wallet, unpaid or both in the config.

+"walletcurrency" supports btc and cad. to change to usd, euro etc. Go into the nicehash.py and change the fiat value to your desired currency.

 # Licencing

 The code in this project is licensed under MIT license.